 Differences emerged between pastors who consider themselves “evangelical” and those who self-identify as “mainline.”
 Eighty-six percent of evangelical pastors believe pastors should not endorse a candidate from the pulpit, as compared to 91 percent of mainline pastors.

-The number of pastors who say they should not endorse candidates from the pulpit also varies according to political affiliation.
+The amount of pastors who say they should not endorse candidates from the pulpit also varies according to political affiliation.
 Among pastors who call themselves Democrats, 98 percent believe political endorsements should not be made from the pulpit compared to 90 percent of Independents and 82 percent of Republicans.

 Regional comparisons show that pastors of churches in the Midwest (91 percent) are the most likely to say pastors should not endorse candidates from the pulpit.
 This is significantly different from pastors in the South (84 percent) while pastors in the Northeast and West (both 89 percent) are in between.